Growing up, my parents frequently made yogurt from scratch...cultured in handmade porcelain cups... and served with homemade preserves.

 - Close the cooler lid and leave undisturbed for 4-6 hours 6-8 hours.
 The temperature in the cooler needs to remain warm the entire time.

 - The next morning you can have a taste test.
 As the yogurt ages, the taste becomes more tangy and the texture more firm.
-Yogurt will keep up to 1 month.
-Remember to save a cup of yogurt as a starter for the next batch!
+Yogurt will keep for up to one month.
+Remember to save a cup of yogurt for the next batch!